Simple-graduated dark energy and spatial curvature: Dynamical Analysis

 \section{Dynamical Analysis}

-In order to analyse the asymptotic behaviour of the models under consideration, we resort to the well-known methods of dynamical systems.
-In the case of homogeneous cosmologies such as the one analysed here, one usually starts by defining a set of dimensionless variables, e.g., the density parameters introduced above, and then proceeds to study their evolution in the parameter space by transforming Einstein and conservation equations in terms of the new variables.
-The fixed (or critical) points of such system represent classes of solutions that can be interpreted as cosmological phases with a specific matter component dominating.
-In the present context, such method allows us to determine under which conditions the scenarios envisioned by the DE and $o$DE models can be considered as future phases of our universe (i.e., future attractors of the dynamical system).
-This will be done by implementing the constraints on the free parameters from both the combined data sets of BAO+SN+$H$ and BAO+SN+$H$+PLK presented in Table~\ref{tab:priors}.
+To analyze the asymptotic behaviour of the models under consideration, we resort to the well-known methods of dynamical systems.
+In the case of homogeneous cosmologies such as the one analyzed here, one usually starts by defining a set of dimensionless variables, e.g., the density parameters introduced above, and then proceeds to study their evolution in the parameter space by transforming Einstein and conservation equations in terms of the new variables.
+The fixed (or critical) points of such a system represent classes of solutions that can be interpreted as cosmological phases with a specific matter component dominating.
+In the present context, such a method allows us to determine under which conditions the scenarios envisioned by the DE and $o$DE models can be considered as future phases of our Universe (i.e., future attractors of the dynamical system).
+This will be done by implementing the constraints on the free parameters from both the combined datasets of BAO+SN+$H$ and BAO+SN+$H$+PLK presented in Table~\ref{tab:priors}.

-Cosmologies with spatial curvature or simple-gDE different from the $\Lambda$CDM model can present recollapsing as well as bouncing scenarios: in such cases, the usual expansion-normalized variables are ill-defined due to the vanishing of the expansion $H$ at the turning points of the scale factor.
-With the aim of capturing also these cases in a global stability analysis, we construct properly the dimensionless autonomous system and define the following dimensionless variables:
+Cosmologies with spatial curvature or simple-gDE different from the $\Lambda$CDM model can present recollapsing as well as bouncing scenarios: in such cases, the usual expansion-normalized variables are ill defined due to the vanishing of the expansion $H$ at the turning points of the scale factor.
+With the aim of capturing also these cases in a global stability analysis, we construct properly the dimensionless autonomous system and define the following dimensionless variables,

 where the normalization $D$ and its evolution are governed by